 Actuarial Science Major in Pennsylvania

-We are proud to have one of the few actuarial science programs in Pennsylvania.
+We are proud to have one of the few actuarial science bachelor degree programs in Pennsylvania.
 Our graduates take jobs in Philadelphia, Harrisburg, New York, Chicago, and elsewhere.

 Actuarial Science is a discipline that uses mathematical and statistical methods to quantify and manage risk in insurance, finance, and other industries.
 It can be a good career choice for students with strong mathematical ability who are also interested in insurance, risk management, or corporate finance.